-If you have questions about the quality of your tap water or the information contained in this report, please call 860-278-7850, ext.
+If you have questions about the quality of your tap water or the information contained in this report, please call The Water Quality Labratory at 860.278.7850, ext.
 3901 during normal business hours.

 The MDC welcomes public input and participation in decisions affecting your drinking water.
 District Board and committee meetings are held at the MDC's Headquarters located at 555 Main Street in Hartford, CT.
 Meeting schedules, notices, agendas and minutes are available on the MDC's website: www.themdc.org.

 Meetings are open to the public.